 Mold is a type of fungus that thrives in the form of multi-cellular filaments that are called hyphae.
 Common examples of molds include: Cladosporium, Penicillium, Alternaria, and Aspergillus.
+A mold inspection can help you to identify the types of mold in your home or business.

 For the molds to thrive, they require: mold spores; food sources such as wood, cotton or drywall; darkness; warmth; oxygen; moisture such as water leaks, or humidity; and enough time (a minimum of 24-48 hours if the environment is conducive).